rhnvrm/stock-market-circulars/hugo-site/content/circulars/bse/2025/bse-2025-10-31-0eb8a85a29a3405e-measure-in-respect-of-companies-with-high-promoter-as-well-as-non-promoter-encum.md

 - THYROCARE
 - INDIAFINC
 tags:
+- asm-stage
 - encumbrance
-- surveillance-measures
-- promoter-encumbrance
-- SEBI-SAST
+- regulation-28-3
-- Regulation-28-3
+- sast
 title: Measure in respect of companies with high Promoter as well as non-Promoter 'Encumbrance' as per Reg.
 28(3) of SEBI (SAST) Regulation 2011
 ---